Determining Fault for Multi-Car Accidents in Atlanta

 Immediate Actions After a Multi-Car Accident

-Photograph close-ups of important details, such as skid marks, debris, and damage to road barriers or signs.
-These photos can help reconstruct the sequence of events leading up to the accident.
+• Photograph close-ups of skid marks, debris, and any damage to road barriers or signage.

-Do not admit fault or discuss the accident with other drivers.
-Stick to relaying factual details to the police.
+• Never admit fault or discuss the accident with other drivers at the scene.
+Stick to sharing factual information with the police.

 Legal Assistance